Get Help Today(877) 648-4288

 Treatment For Opioid Abuse

 Fortunately, medical professionals have unique treatment options that can help with sobriety.
-For starters, there are rehab facilities with detox programs ideal for medical professionals.
+For starters, there are rehab facilities with detox programs specifically for medical professionals.
 Other facilities offer privacy for professionals, giving patients the confidentiality needed.
 Rehab facilities offer state of the art medications with monitoring for quality care.
 Common treatment medications for Opioid abuse include:

 - Methadone (Prevents cravings and withdrawal symptoms, can be addictive and needs to be monitored or regulated.)